-To our shareholders, thank you for your loyalty and support on our exciting growth journey.
-We remain committed to delivering shareholder value in 2024 and beyond, and I look forward to sharing our continued progress.
+To our shareholders, thank you for your ongoing loyalty and support as we embark on this exciting journey.
+We are dedicated to delivering value and look forward to sharing our continued progress in 2025 and beyond.

-Hector Gordon Chairman 27 March 2024
+Hector Gordon Chairman 28 March 2025